Mobile-Telematics/LoginAuthFramework-Android/README.md

 ### Refresh Access Token

-Each `accessToken` has a limmited lifetime and in a certain period of time it is expired.
+Each `accessToken` has a limited lifetime and in a certain period of time it is expired.
 As a result, when you call our API using invalid `accessToken` you will receive an Error `Unauthorized 401`.
 **Error 401** indicates that the user's `accessToken` has been expired.
 If so, as the first step, you have to update the `accessToken`.

 To update the `accessToken`, you are required to provide the latest `accessToken` & `refreshToken` to the method below.